August 10-12, 2018

 Entertainment and activities are designed for all ages and the majority of them are FREE throughout the weekend.

-This event brings the best authentic Irish music available with 350+ musicians who perform in various locations around the Fair including: Cara Irish Pubs Main Stage, The River Stage, Morrissey's Pub Tent, Performance Dance Tent, Crossroads Dance Tent, Pavilion, and Children's Activity Tent.
+This event brings the best authentic Irish music available with 350+ musicians who perform in various locations around the Fair including: Cara Irish Pubs Main Stage, The River Stage, Pub Tent, Performance Dance Tent, Crossroads Dance Tent, Pavilion, and Children's Activity Tent.

 Dance performances by Irish dance schools and groups will take place on the two main stages and in the Dance Tent.
 Throughout each day, social dance lessons and céilís (traditional Irish dances that everyone can join) will take place in the Crossroads Tent.